- 1 WHAT IS MARKETING?

 It is an impersonal form of communication which is paid for the marketers to promote some goods or services.

-Personal selling involves an oral presentation of the message in the form of conversation with one or more prospective customer to make sales.
+Personal selling involves oral presentation of message in the form of conversation with one or more prospective customer for the purpose of making sales.

-Sales promotion refers to short term in incentive which is designed to encourage the buyers to make immediate purchase of a product or service.
+Sales promotion refers to short term in untives, which are designed to encourage the buyers to make immediate purchase of a product or service.

 - Branding at prime locations in the form of hoardings.